saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

 1. [ ] Onboarder: add new production engineer as 'maintainer' to [runbooks](https://gitlab.com/gitlab-com/runbooks/project_members).
 1. [ ] Onboarder: add new production engineer as 'maintainer' to the [cookbooks](https://gitlab.com/groups/gitlab-cookbooks/group_members) group.
 1. [ ] Onboarder: add new production engineer as 'maintainer' to the [gl-infra](https://gitlab.com/groups/gl-infra/group_members) group.
-1. [ ] Onboarder: add new production engineer as 'maintainer' to the [gitlab-cog](https://gitlab.com/groups/gitlab-cog/group_members) group.
-1. [ ] Onboarder: create a cog user and add the new production engineer to the right groups (gitlab-admin, for a start)

 ## Tools